 The Most Popular Reasons for a Basement Remodel

 Not sure where to start or how to make it better?
-We’ll walk you through five of the most compelling reasons for a basement remodel and show you examples of basement layouts that truly work.
+Finishing a basement doesn’t have to be scary.
+We’ll walk you through five of the most compelling reasons to remodel or finish your basement, and show you examples of basement layouts that truly work.

 1. Finishing Your Basement will Increase Your Home’s Value

 Simply having a basement at all will pad your home’s resale price a bit.
 Though, there’s flexibility in having a usable basement for living space, office space, a playroom, or extra guest bedrooms.

 Even an unfinished basement will contribute between $20k and $30k to your home’s value, according to the Cost vs Value Report.
 However, you can add much more value by finishing a basement with a quality renovation including: insulation, framing, drywall, concrete finishing, basic electrical and plumbing.
 Basement finishing doesn’t have to be fancy, just done right.

 In certain regions, homeowners can recoup as much as 80-86% of their remodeling investment when they renovate.
 The national average is about a 70% return, as of 2017, but rates of remodeling return in our region can be even higher because of the bustling marketing!

 Your finished basement can serve as a powerful selling point and generator of interest among buyers since it can be a rare feature, especially here in Seattle.
 In the Seattle basement remodel we completed below, we created a wine-lover’s den that is sure to be a major draw for buyers when it goes back on the market.
 A few extra basement walls and some cozy finishes go a long way.